dailystory/docs/articles/changelog/2021/march.md

 # DailyStory Product Updates for March 2021
 ## March 13, 2021
 * When saving an automation parent step relationships should be checked
+* previous page link on contact list is not working

 ## March 12, 2021
 * New popups are paused by default